-Property is one of the best investments you can go for, and we give Surrey residents some specific advice.
-From Help to Buy to shared ownership, we explore the various options home buyers may take to climb their way up the Surrey property ladder.
+Owning a property is one of the best investments you can consider.
+Follow along as we explore various options home buyers may take to climb their way up the Surrey property ladder.

 Help to Buy: Equity Loan

-This an extremely popular government scheme to help people climb the property ladder.
-According to Zoopla, in the last 12 months, the average house price in Surrey is £547,458.
+According to Zoopla, an extremely popular government scheme to help people enter the property ladder, in the last 12 months, Surrey’s average house price is £547,458.

-Essentially, you will purchase the home with a deposite, equity loan and mortgage.
+Essentially, you will purchase the home with a deposit, equity loan, and a mortgage.

-So, with this Help to Buy scheme, you will need a deposit of at least 5% and the government will provide an equity loan to top it up to 20%.
+With this Help to Buy scheme, you will need a deposit of at least 5%, and the government will provide an equity loan to top it up to 20%.
 So, with the average cost in Surrey, you’d need around £27,370 to purchase the property, as well as proof that you can keep up with the mortgage (more about that later).

 Help to Buy: Shared Ownership

-For those who cannot afford the mortgage of an entire property, you also may consider a shared ownership where you will have a chance to buy a share, from 25% to 75%.
-You may use a shared ownership scheme with Help to Buy, in which you have your share and simply pay rent of the remaining share.
-You will also have a chance to buy the rest of the shares too.
+For those who cannot afford the mortgage of an entire property, you also may consider shared ownership where you will have a chance to buy a share, from 25% to 75%.
+You may use a shared ownership scheme with Help to Buy, in which you have your claim and simply pay rent of the remaining share.
+You will also have a chance to buy the rest of the stakes too.

-It’s important to note that the criteria are usually if you’re a first-time buyer, earning around £60,000 per year and usually council tenants are priotised.
+It’s important to note that the criteria are usually if you’re a first-time buyer, earning around £60,000 per year and usually council tenants are prioritized.

 Mortgage Lender Schemes

-There are so many mortgage lenders to choose from and you may use comparison sites to help you in your decision.
-Many will offer mortgage deals to help people struggling to get up the property ladder in Surrey, London and in other hot property areas.
+There are so many mortgage lenders to choose from, and you may use comparison sites to help you with your decision.
+Many will offer mortgage deals to help people struggling to get up the property ladder in Surrey, London, and other hot property areas.

-The Surrey property market is very competitive though, so good property gets bought quickly.
-For this reason, once you’ve sorted out your finances, you will need to become an attractive buyer to the home you want to purchase.
+The Surrey property market is very competitive, though, so good property gets bought quickly.
+For this reason, once you’ve sorted out your finances, you will need to become an attractive buyer for the home you want to purchase.

-While you want to act fast enough that you will successful purchase a Surrey property, you must be cautious.
+While you want to act fast enough to make a Surrey property’s purchase, you must be cautious.

 A property valuation is not the same as a property survey.
-It’s essential that homebuyers get a RICS building survey so you know the extent of the property’s condition.
+Homebuyers must get an RICS building survey, so you know the extent of the property’s condition.
 You do not want to purchase a property and then discover it’s several defects and spend thousands on repairs.
 To avoid this, you’d want to hire a Surrey surveyor.

-Once you have the final report, you can then make an informed decision whether you want to purchase the Surrey property.
-It will also be beneficial to read our advice on how to negotiate a house price down after a survey.
+Once you have the final report, you can then make an informed decision whether you want to purchase.
+It will also be beneficial to read our advice on negotiating a house price down after a survey.